 Air conditioning consultants who understand your requirements

 Air conditioning consultancy services from Chillaire can be as simple as quick advice over the telephone, by email or post.
-However, in most cases we will undertake a full consultation in person.
-This gives us the opportunity to discuss, assess and fully understand your requirements, whether this is for air conditioning, heating, ventilation, humidification or any other related products or services.
-Our consultants can advise you on the best air conditioning solution for you, forwarding you a written proposal with all relevant brochures and equipment data sheets.
+However, in most cases our air conditioning experts will undertake a full consultation in person.
+This gives us the opportunity to discuss, assess and fully understand your requirements, whether this is simply for air conditioning advice or the design, planning and installation of heating, ventilation, humidification or any other related products or services.
+Our air conditioning consultants can advise you on the best solution for you, forwarding you a written proposal with all relevant brochures and equipment data sheets.

 Our consultants are friendly and extremely professional.
 They have vast knowledge about the wide range of air conditioning products and services we offer.
 They also have access to a network of distributers and manufacturers, with whom we have developed strong relationships over the past 18 years.